jmthefox95/Dols-MTEC-2280-Spring2019/Week09/Monday_HW.md

 For next class (Wednesday, April 3rd)

-Review Arduino examples in O1_Basics and 02_Digital.
+Review Arduino examples in O1_Basics and 02_Digital (skip examples with tone/sound).
 If unsure of schematic setup, try to google the example name and related images.
 There is very good documentation online.

 **For help with your circuits.....**